Bank Holidays In India 2014

 And, those that don't get what they want in life spend all their free time at home watching live (and relayed) cricket matches, re-runs of Bollywood movies and 'Breaking' NEWS channels.

 And, most of their free time in the office is spent on Facebook or trying to chat up a 65 year old guy online.
-People who don't get what they want in their lives or aren't happy usually don't read good books, haven't watched the right stuff on TV, and nor have they attended a good soft skill course in India.
+People who don't get what they want in their lives or aren't happy usually don't read good books, haven't watched the right stuff on TV, and nor have they attended a good soft skills course (such as personality development) in India.